 Out with the old and in with the new!
 One of our favorite Chinese New Year traditions is to go on a shopping spree to purchase a new outfit.
 That is to say, new clothes signify a fresh start!
 So, you’re free to take this opportunity to buy that new jacket or shirt you’ve been eyeballing the past few weeks.
 Additionally, if you’re looking for an extra boost of good luck, make sure that it’s something red!

 According to Chinese New Year customs, each year represents one of the 12 Chinese zodiac animals.
-2021 is the Year of the Ox, a symbol of hard work, patience, and cheer.
-Even if you weren’t born in the Year of the Ox, you could still channel good luck and fortune by wearing zodiac clothing.
-Here is a shirt for the ox, although you might be able to find your own animal here too!
+2022 is the Year of the Tiger but even if you weren’t born in the Year of the Tiger, you could still channel good luck and fortune by wearing zodiac clothing.
+You can find your own animal here too!

 To finalize your luck for the new year, you can conduct a Qi cleansing ritual in your home.
 This removes the stale energy and welcomes more positive energy to fill your house with happiness and love.
 Start by standing in the main room of your home and clearing your mind of any wandering thoughts.
 Then fill the room with sound using a Tibetan singing bowl or bell.
 To end the ceremony, you can burn sandalwood incense to purify the air of any unwanted energy.